Want to know who invented pet rocks? Push a button on your phone and you’ll have the answer.

 If my kids need to talk to me desperately, they’ll keep ringing and leave a message.
 Or they’ll ring their Dad.
 After all, we managed quite well back in the days of the landline and answering machine.

-For people working from home, the ability to take control of your phone, and your time, is essential.
+For people working from home, the ability to take control of their phone, and their time, is essential.

 It means you can get on with your work and speak to people on your own time terms.
 Even if you have clients calling you, as long as you return their call within a reasonable time, they will forgive you for not answering immediately.
 After all, you could be in an important meeting or at an appointment.